-Initially the album was to be called "Let's see life the way it is", but in the end he opted for the definitive, "Songs in the key of life".
-Double album with extra EP released in September 1976, with an unlimited ambition, full of different songs, yet grandiose, some of the many genres, including Stevie Wonder in this masterpiece of musical history are popular R & B, Pop, Funk , Afrobeat, Soul, Instrumental, jazz, orchestra and experimental.
+Non-stop sessions for two and a half years in four different studios: Crystal Sound in Hollywood, Hit Factory in New York City, and the Record Plant advanced technology centers in Los Angeles and Sausalito.
+The resulted where a double album with bonus EP released in September 28 1976, with an unlimited ambition full of different songs, yet grandiose.
+Initially the album was to be called "Let's see life the way it is", but in the end he opted for his final name that appeared after a dream, "Songs in the key of life".
+Some of the many genres that Stevie Wonder includes in this masterpiece of popular musical history are R&B, Pop, Funk, Afrobeat, Soul, Instrumental, jazz, orchestra and experimental.
 Great songs like "I Wish", "Sir Duke", "Isn't She Lovely"..., there is no song that deserves a positive adjective.

 Songs that one and other one have been sung by artists as diverse as "Pastime Paradise" by Coolio -"Gangsta's Paradise"- one of the hits most heard in the 90`s, and Patti Smith in 2007, "Love's in Need of Love Today" which was used for the Tribute to the Heroes of September 11.
 The year 2001 and later sung by Dave Hollister in 2002 and Joan Osborne, "I Wish" was used for the movie "Wild Wild West", "Knocks me Of My Feet" was recorded by Luther Vandross in the 96 and Donell Jones in the same year, "if it's magic" by Sarah Connor in 2007, "As" in a duet by Mary J. Blyge and George Michael The list is almost endless.